Robert Doeg Enock (1895-1967)

 Occupants (1901 census): Robinson Enock, Eleanor Amelia Enock, Amy Clara Elizabeth Enock, Robert Doeg Enock, Gertrude Margaret Enock, Laura Hopwood Enock (sister-in-law), Maud Muriel Enock (niece).

 Photos of Sherbourne Road dating from the early 1900s.
-Rosedale can be seen between the lamppost and the white building in the top photo, and the front gate can be seen on the far right of the bottom photo.
+Rosedale can be seen between the lamppost and the white building in the top photograph, and the front gate can be seen on the far right of the bottom photograph.

 Aerial view of Acocks Green c1950.
-Rosedale has been highlighted red.
+Rosedale is highlighted red.

 Rosedale was demolished and replaced by flats in the 1960s.

-Occupants (1911 census): Eleanor Amelia Enock, Marianne Davis (mother of uncle, George Davis), Amy Clara Elizabeth Enock, Robert Doeg Enock, Gertrude Margaret Enock, Elsie Martin (boarder).
+Occupants (1911 census): Eleanor Amelia Enock, Marianne Davis (uncle George Davis's mother), Amy Clara Elizabeth Enock, Robert Doeg Enock, Gertrude Margaret Enock, Elsie Martin (boarder).

 The Enock family lived in the left hand portion of Howard Villas.
 Photograph taken in August 2014 (click to enlarge).